 The purpose of thematic networks is to provide organisations, institutions, associations, etc., with an opportunity to form networks across the Nordic/Baltic countries.
-The idea of thematic networks is to form new, permanent relations and partnerships that ideally traverse areas and sectors within adult learning.
+The idea of thematic networks is to form new, permanent relations and partnerships.

 In thematic networks, the participating organisations work with a shared theme in the form of an issue, a topic or a challenge.
-The process is based on the exchange of knowledge and experience on the selected theme, which then forms the basis of new knowledge and proposals for new initiatives.
+The process is based on the exchange of knowledge and experience on the selected theme, which subsequently forms the basis of new knowledge and proposals for new initiatives.